Amani ya Juu History

-Amani ya Juu is an example of how the power of peace, Christ’s peace, can transform isolated and broken lives into ones of celebration and hope.
+Amani ya Juu is an example of how the power of peace–Christ’s peace–can transform broken lives into ones of celebration and hope.
 The story of Amani itself reflects what can happen when God’s peace truly takes root in hearts.
-From a fledgling group of hurting women to a vast network of diverse centers and cultures, the story bears witness to the power of Peace.
+From small beginnings of a few women to a network of diverse centers and cultures, the story bears witness to the power of peace.

-Amani began in 1996 with four women sewing placemats together in Nairobi.
-One of these women was an American named Becky Chinchen.
-Originally from Chattanooga, Tennessee, Becky’s vision of working with marginalized women emerged from her own experience as a refugee.
-After fleeing the civil war in Liberia with her husband and four daughters, she found herself in Kenya among other refugee women.
+In 1996, after fleeing the civil war in Liberia with her husband and four daughters, American missionary, Becky Chinchen, found herself in Kenya among other refugee women.
+It was from her own experience as a refugee that her vision of working with marginalized women emerged.
 She saw the need to affirm the dignity and worth of those around her.
-Along with Magdalene from Mozambique and Lucy and Veronica, both from Sudan, she gave birth to Amani ya Juu, “Peace from Above.”
+Along with Magdalene from Mozambique and Lucy and Veronica, both from Sudan, Amani ya Juu, “Peace from Above” was established.

 Each of the ladies began their journey with Amani having been broken and devastated by the horrors of civil conflict.
-They needed healing, a restored vision, and a renewed energy to live again.
-Yet while they came with need, they also came with gifts.
+They shared a common need of healing, a restored vision, and a renewed energy to live again.
+While they came with needs they also came with gifts.
 They brought together skills in stitching, a love of African textiles, an eye for beauty, and a passion for peace.
 The convergence of their talents, needs, and desires brought Amani ya Juu to life.
-With a loan of $500, they began making placemats in Becky’s home in Nairobi and selling them wherever they could around town — in hotels, at events, in shops.
-Becky saw great potential in this creative blend of ministry and business, and in adhering closely to both of these, Amani began to come into her own as a self-sustaining organization.
+With a personal loan of $500, they began making placemats in Becky’s home in Nairobi and selling them at hotels, events and local shops.
+Through the blend of ministry and business Amani ya Juu emerged as a holistic economic enterprise.

-A Ugandan woman named Simprosa worked, healed, and grew at Amani Kenya for eight years alongside her husband before returning to Gulu with their children in 2008.
-In 2011, Simprosa returned to Amani Kenya recently to reconnect and train, and in early 2012 she began stitching with a small group of women in Gulu.
+Meanwhile, a Ugandan woman named Simprosa Okot trained and grew in leadership at Amani Kenya for eight years alongside her husband before returning to Uganda with their children in 2008.
+In 2011 it became clear to Simprosa that a holistic program was needed in her home town of Gulu in order to reach out to the former abducted women of the LRA (rebel group in the region).
+With seed money and operational support from Amani ya Juu, Simprosa established Amani Uganda and began stitching with a small group of women in Gulu.

-As Amani has grown from one location to a network of interdependent centers.
-Each Amani center is locally registered and independently managed with support from an international leadership team.
-All Amani centers share a common goal: operating as self-sustaining communities that share God’s peace holistically.
+Amani ya Juu has grown from one location to a network of interdependent centers.
+Each Amani center is locally registered and managed by local leadership who make themselves accountable to the Board of Directors of Amani.